mgdouq-sudo/Flynn_WGS_Pipeline/README.md

 # Flynn Lab Pediatric Osteosarcoma WGS Pipeline

 ## Overview
 This repository is based on [BU-BMSIP/Flynn_WGS_Analysis](https://github.com/BU-BMSIP/Flynn_WGS_Analysis), originally developed by Joshua Keegan, Sydney Sorbello, Joakin Mori, and Shugo Muratani in the Flynn Lab at Boston University School of Medicine.
-It extends the original pipeline with ALT status prediction, mutational timing analysis using PhylogicNDT, and expanded mutational profiling.
+It includes modifications to support downstream analyses of ALT pathway activation, mutational timing, and mutational profiling in pediatric osteosarcoma.

-The pipeline processes whole-genome sequencing (WGS) data from osteosarcoma xenograft tumor samples to detect structural variants (SVs), copy number variants (CNVs), and single nucleotide variants (SNVs), with additional analyses for ALT pathway activation, clonal evolution, and mutational profiling.
+The pipeline processes whole-genome sequencing (WGS) data from osteosarcoma xenograft tumor samples to detect structural variants (SVs), copy number variants (CNVs), and single nucleotide variants (SNVs).
 The workflow is implemented in Nextflow (v24.04.2) with supporting scripts in R (v4.5.1) and Bash (v5.3).

 The pipeline is designed for samples initially xenografted into mouse models, sequenced with Illumina short-read WGS (paired-end, 60× coverage), and delivered in CRAM format.
 It automatically handles mouse contamination removal and integrates results from multiple SV callers to reduce false positives.